edge-cloud/www.edge-cloud.net/_posts/2013-11-18-ipv6-address-management-hosts.md

 ### 3.2 Stateless - Nameserver via RDNSS

-Recursive DNS Server (RDNSS) and DNS Search List (DNSSL) as defined in <a title="RFC6106" href="https://tools.ietf.org/html/rfc6106" target="_blank">RFC 6106</a> are basically an extensions to the RA mechanism.
+Recursive DNS Server (RDNSS) and DNS Search List (DNSSL) as defined in [RFC 6106](https://tools.ietf.org/html/rfc6106) are basically an extensions to the RA mechanism.

 Figure 7 shows the additional options within an ICMPv6 RA packet to carry the nameserver information.